As Europe faces 2nd wave of virus, tracing apps lack impact

 China, COVID-19's original epicenter, doesn't have a tracing app but instead one that shows a colored code indicating health status, adding to the country's electronic monitoring.

-“The privacy issue is both a political choice and to the extent you can maximize privacy, you increase the credibility of the app because it won’t arouse suspicion,” Sean L’Estrange, a social scientist at University College Dublin who has studied testing and tracing.
+“The privacy issue is a political choice," said Sean L’Estrange, a social scientist at University College Dublin who has studied testing and tracing.
+“To the extent you can maximize privacy, you increase the credibility of the app because it won’t arouse suspicion.”

 The U.K. government switched to Google-Apple technology for its new virus app for England and Wales after scrapping a centralized version because of technical issues.